El Dorado: Journeys of Hohermuth and Quesada

 Following the death of Dalfinger, Georg Hohermuth von Speyer became the new governor of Coro, arriving at the colony in 1535.
 Federmann returned to Coro in the same year, and resumed his former post as deputy.
-Hohermuth sent Federmann on an expedition to the Upar Valley in the west, while he led an expedition of his own to the south, hoping to find gold in one direction or the other.
-Hohermuth's party followed the course of the Andes south-southwest along the edge of the llanos; a two-year trek brought them to the region of the Ariari River, where they heard rumours of a rich land to the west.
-By this time, however, morale was low – over 200 men had died along the way, and many of the remainder were too ill to fight – and Hohermuth was forced to turn back.
+Hohermuth sent Federmann on an expedition to the Upar Valley in the west, while leading his own expedition south in the hope of finding gold in either direction.
+Hohermuth's party followed the course of the Andes south-southwest along the edge of the llanos.
+After a two-year trek, they reached the region of the Ariari River, where they heard rumours of a rich land to the west.
+By this time, however, morale was low.
+Over 200 men had died along the way, many of the survivors were too ill to fight, and Hohermuth was forced to turn back.

 On the other side of the mountain range, a party led by the lawyer-turned-general Gonzalo Jiménez de Quesada was also searching for the land of Meta.
-This expedition had set out from the Spanish colony of Santa Marta in April 1536, with the dual goal of finding an overland route to Peru and a strait to the Pacific.
-Both these goals were thought to be accomplished by following the Magdalena River to its source.
-The party travelled south as far as La Tora (modern-day Barrancabermeja), where they found the river became too narrow and fast-flowing for any further progress to be made.
-Although they had suffered heavy losses, Quesada convinced his men not to turn straight back for home, declaring, "it would be ignoble to return with nothing done".
-He had noticed cakes of rock salt in use among the tribes of La Tora and surrounding areas, which he suspected had been acquired by trade with a more advanced society to the east.
-His thoughts turned to the rumours he had heard of the "powerful and rich province called Meta", and he decided, like Dalfinger before him, to follow the salt trail into the mountains.
+The expedition had set out from the Spanish colony of Santa Marta in April 1536, with the dual aim of finding an overland route to Peru and a strait to the Pacific.
+Both goals were thought to be achievable by following the Magdalena River to its source.
+The party travelled south as far as La Tora (modern-day Barrancabermeja), where they found that the river had become too narrow and fast-flowing to continue.
+Although the expedition had suffered heavy losses, Quesada convinced his men not to turn back, declaring, "it would be ignoble to return with nothing done".
+He had noticed cakes of rock salt in use among the people of La Tora and nearby areas, and suspected that they had been acquired through trade with a more advanced society to the east.
+Rumours of a wealthy province called Meta led Quesada, like Dalfinger before him, to follow the salt trail into the mountains.

-In March 1537 after a lengthy climb, Quesada's party arrived at the edge of a high plateau, at a place which they named Grita Valley (near modern-day Vélez).
-This plateau was home to a prosperous civilization; the villages they passed through now yielded impressive quantities of gold and emeralds.
-They were entering into the territory of the Muisca.
+In March 1537, after a lengthy climb, Quesada's party arrived at the edge of a high plateau, at a place they named Grita Valley (near modern-day Vélez).
+The plateau was home to a prosperous civilization, and the villages the Spaniards passed through yielded impressive quantities of gold and emeralds.
+They had entered into the territory of the Muisca.